Brave browser launches ad system that soon will pay you 70 percent of the revenue

 That's what startup Brave hopes to accomplish with a major new phase of its browser business.

 Brave began its existence three years ago by blocking all ads by default.
-On Tuesday, it'll start offering anyone using Brave the option of seeing privacy-respecting ads.
+On Tuesday, it'll start offering anyone using the developer version of Brave the option of seeing privacy-respecting ads.
 And, in a few weeks, when Brave 1.0 arrives on personal computers, Brave will give those users 70 percent of the ad revenue.

 "We think we can make advertising great," Brave co-founder and Chief Executive Brendan Eich said in an exclusive interview with CNET about the new phase of the company's business.